Overview

 The Chehalis Watershed

-The land and rivers the Chehalis Lead Entity works in include the main stem of the Chehalis River and all of its tributaries, as well as the smaller rivers flowing into Grays Harbor.
+The land and rivers the Basin Collaborative for Salmon Habitat works in include the main stem of the Chehalis River and all of its tributaries, as well as the smaller rivers flowing into Grays Harbor.
 The Chehalis River starts in the Willapa Hills near the city of Pe Ell, picks up water contributed from the slopes of the Olympic mountains, and then flows into the Grays Harbor Estuary and then on to the Pacific Ocean.
 Within 2,700 square miles there are over 3,300 miles of rivers and streams that support six anadromous salmonid species.
 Unlike in other regions of Washington State, the salmon found in the Chehalis are not endangered.
 Studies Done on the Chehalis Watershed

 Subbasins